latextemplates/scientific-thesis-template/README.md

 Ubuntu currently [ships biber 2.4](https://bugs.launchpad.net/ubuntu/+source/biber/+bug/1589644), so you have to upgrade your texlive distribution.
 The easiest way is to uninstall the ubuntu package and use [install-tl-ubuntu](https://github.com/scottkosty/install-tl-ubuntu).
-Then, you can follow the instructions given at http://tex.stackexchange.com/a/55459/9075 to update your tex live distribution.
+Then, you can follow the instructions given at <http://tex.stackexchange.com/a/55459/9075> to update your texlive distribution.
-If you do not want to have an updated installation, but fiddle around with dirty patching your installation, please follow  http://tex.stackexchange.com/questions/84624/how-to-upgrade-biblatex-properly.
+If you do not want to have an updated installation, but fiddle around with dirty patching your installation, please follow  <http://tex.stackexchange.com/questions/84624/how-to-upgrade-biblatex-properly>.

 ## Installation hints for Windows

 * The default installation of MiKTeX ships with incompatible biblatex and biber packages.
   You have to keep your MiKTeX up to date.
   In case you followed the linked installation steps, you only have to run "Update MiKTeX".
-If you installed MiKTeX other ways, you have to run "Update MiKTeX (Admin)" and "Update MiKTeX" and check in both tools for updates (see http://tex.stackexchange.com/a/108490/9075)
+  If you installed MiKTeX other ways, you have to run "Update MiKTeX (Admin)" and "Update MiKTeX" and check in both tools for updates (see <http://tex.stackexchange.com/a/108490/9075>).
-* Install other tools using [chocolatey]: `choco install texstudio sumatrapdf.install latexmk strawberryperl jabref languagetool jre8`.
+* Install other tools using [chocolatey]:
+  `choco install texstudio sumatrapdf.install latexmk strawberryperl jabref languagetool jre8`.
   This allows you to run `choco upgrade all` to keep the software updated.
 * Ensure that in the "MiKTeX Package Manager" "biber" and "biblatex-lni" are installed

 ### Recommended setup of MiKTeX

-* Download the basic installer from http://miktex.org/download
+* Download the basic installer from <http://miktex.org/download>
 * Start it
 * First screen: Read the license conditions and be sure that you really agree.
 * Second screen: "Shared Installation": Install MiKTeX for: "Only for: `username`"